Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/assessment-tasks/assessment-02/assessment-02.md

 - Your `Monster` prefab should use a `CircleCollider2D` that is a trigger to define its firing range.
 - The `Monster` prefab should have its physics layer set to **Ignore Raycast**.
 This will ensure the collider doesn't block our clicks that are intended for the `MonsterSlot` beneath it.

 Create a new script and call it `EnemyShooter.cs`.
-Start with the following code:
+Build upon the following starter code:

 **Where there is a comment marked "TODO", you must implement that functionality yourself.**